-The biggest mistake that beginners make all the time is to build the blog to make money only.
-That’s normal and we all need to make money, but only when we have the good content that helps people.
+The biggest mistake that beginners make all the time is to build a blog to make money only.
+That’s normal, and we all need to make money, but only when we have good content that helps people.
 So, grow your blog in the first 2 to 5 months, and you’ll be able to build the blog that you want.

-The website monetization in general, changes over time and what worked in the past, will not work again in all cases.
+Website monetization, in general, changes over time, and what worked in the past, will not work again in all cases.
 Of course, there are always exceptions, but you need to build a good strategy for your blog.

 The content first, and then money, that’s the main idea in the new blogging world.
 At the same time, Google changes the web every time a new algorithm update is launched.

-The last update for example affected blogs with lots of advertising, and that’s really good for the web.
-As a surfer, you need to find the exact content that you’re looking for, without excessive banner ads or spam ads in other cases, such as the pop-ups.
+The last update, for example, affected blogs with lots of advertising, and that’s really good for the web.
+As a surfer, you need to find the exact content that you’re looking for, without excessive banner ads or spam ads in other cases, such as pop-ups.

-As a blogger, you need to understand the visitor’s needs and how he/she feel when finding that content.
-If people see lots of ads and a few content, they will leave the site immediately, and it becomes hard to monetize your blog as you want.
+As a blogger, you need to understand the visitor’s needs and how he/she feels when finding that content.
+If people see lots of ads and little content, they will leave the site immediately, and it becomes hard to monetize your blog as you want.

 The blog monetization step

-When you feel that you have, at least 30 good articles, you need to join a few affiliate marketing programs.
-Then, start adding their links in your articles.
+When you feel that you have at least 30 good articles, you need to join a few affiliate marketing programs.
+Then, start adding their links to your articles.

 You can also create dedicated articles and posts for your affiliate programs.
-Make sure to add your own point of view, and how you found the product.
-The good affiliate marketing strategy should be based on recommendations and not sales.
+Make sure to add your own point of view, and how you find the product.
+A good affiliate marketing strategy should be based on recommendations and not sales.

 When you try the products and recommend them later, your readers will find your content helpful with information and personal tips.
-That makes them want to buy from your affiliate links, and that’s not a hard job if you have the right content that people looks for it.
+That makes them want to buy from your affiliate links, and that’s not a hard job if you have the right content that people look for.

-I recommend promoting the top quality affiliate programs such as WP Engine and Template Monster.
-They are a premium quality products, and the companies behind these products make millions of dollars per year.
+I recommend promoting top-quality affiliate programs such as WP Engine and Template Monster.
+They are premium quality products, and the companies behind these products make millions of dollars per year.
 That helps to convert the traffic, and people trust these companies even better than a new product.

-There is another smart way to make money from your blog without affecting your content, even, your readers will not notice that they are affiliate links in the most of the cases.
+There is another smart way to make money from your blog without affecting your content; even, your readers will not notice that they are affiliate links in most cases.

 The best part is that you don’t have to join their thousands of retailers.
-All you have to do is to sign-up and setup your monetization method, and it’s done automatically.
-The program is big and trusted, and I’ve tried them and they work great, for small blogs and big websites as well.
+All you have to do is sign up and set up your monetization method, and it’s done automatically.
+The program is big and trusted, and I’ve tried them, and they work great, for small blogs and big websites as well.